SummaryRead the full fact sheet

-People at high risk of bowel cancer may need a colonoscopy every five years.
+If you have a family history of bowel cancer, please talk to your doctor about what screening options are right for you.
+People at high risk of bowel cancer may need a every 5 years.
 During this test, the doctor inserts a slender instrument called a colonoscope through the anus to visually check the rectum and large bowel for any abnormalities.

 Health checks for eye conditions

 Eyesight tends to deteriorate with age.
-Serious eye conditions such as glaucoma, cataracts, diabetic retinopathy and macular degeneration are more common with age.
+Serious such as , , and are more common with age.

-People older than 65 years should have an annual examination.
+People older than 65 years should have an annual .
 However, more frequent testing may be recommended for those with certain risk factors, such as:

 - a family history of eye disease

 - a personal history of eye disease or injury

 - certain medical conditions such as high blood pressure or diabetes